sendynl/opensearch-query-builder/README.md

 ## Post filter

-The `addPostFilterQuery()` method can be used to add a post_filter BoolQuery to your query along the rules in [the ElasticSearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/filter-search-results.html#post-filter).
+The `addPostFilterQuery()` method can be used to add a post_filter BoolQuery to your query along the rules in [the OpenSearch docs](https://docs.opensearch.org/docs/latest/search-plugins/filter-search/#narrowing-results-using-post-filter-while-preserving-aggregation-visibility).

 ```php
 use Sendy\OpenSearchQueryBuilder\Queries\TermsQuery;